HomeShould You Get a Service Dog? A Guide to Help You Decide

 Intellectual Disabilities

-What Is The Process To Get A Service Animal?
+The Process To Get A Service Animal

-Speak with your doctor or therapist to discuss your disability and the potential benefits of a service animal.
-Your healthcare provider can provide valuable insights and guidance on where to apply for a service animal.
+If you live in Nevada, you should start the process with your medical provider.
+Your doctor or therapist can discuss your disability and review the possible benefits of having a service animal.
+They can provide insight and guidance on how or where to apply.

 If approved, you’ll work with the organization or trainer to select and train your service animal.